BALTIMORE—The Orioles continued the restructuring of their front office and scouting departments by firing 11 members of those departments.

 Elias said that the Orioles are planning to hire people to replace those who are leaving.
 He said it was possible that the baseball operations department would grow.

 “We are going to be hiring quite a bit,” Elias said.
 “We’re going to be very busy bringing people into this organization.
 This organization is going to grow over the short, next few months, but also the next year or so.
+We are ready to invest in people’s health and buy quality generic cialis.
 We plan to have a lot of hiring in the scouting space and analysts and front office personnel.
 We’re going to have a lot of new people coming in.
 So this is just the organization moving along and adapting to the sport today.”

 Brady Anderson, the team’s vice president of baseball operations under Elias’ predecessor, Dan Duquette, remains with the organization as an adviser.
 Anderson is working on strength and conditioning projects.
 His name was removed from the masthead on the club’s website after spring training.